 Forum Guidelines

-The Zotero forums receive tens of thousands of posts per year.
-Zotero developers (and a number of Zotero enthusiasts who volunteer their time and effort) read every post.
+The Zotero Forums receive tens of thousands of posts per year.
+Zotero developers, and a number of Zotero experts who volunteer their time, read every post.
 To allow them to respond quickly, efficiently, and accurately, and to maintain a friendly and helpful atmosphere, please follow the guidelines outlined below.

 Existing thread or new thread?

-If you're not sure if your issue is exactly the same as that in an existing thread, it's better to start a new thread, and someone will point you to an existing discussion if appropriate.
+If you're not sure if your issue is exactly the same, it's better to start a new thread, and someone will point you to an existing discussion if appropriate.
 (You can include links to other possibly relevant threads in your post.)

 Syncing issues and word processor plugin issues generally require individual troubleshooting and should almost always go in new threads.